-Cooking with the exquisite Jasmine white rice, mostly grown in Thailand, is a gratifying experience because you get a savory side food for your favourite recipe.
+Cooking with the aromatic Jasmine white rice, mostly grown in Thailand, is a gratifying experience because you get savory side food for your favorite recipe.

 Jasmine white rice has become very popular throughout much of Southeast Asia, but also around the world.

 It is a type of long-grain usually white rice, softer than other types, which implies that you will require using less water than normal.

 Hungry for the Best Vegan Products?
 Discover Our Top Picks You Can't Resist! 🥬

 It is slightly fragrant thanks to its floral notes.
 It has high nutritional values providing nutrients and fiber.

 Below you will find two delightful and nutritious recipes for you to prepare to please the palate of your loved ones and guests.

 How to cook Aromatic Jasmine White Rice- 5 Tips

 For preparing the Jasmine rice you just need 1 1/4 cups water for every 1 cup of jasmine rice.
 As you know, the standard for typical white rice is 1 1/2 cups water to 1 cup rice.
 But not for Jasmine rice.

 You may want to visit https://mahatmarice.com/products/jasmine-white-rice/ for m ore information about this particular type of rice.